dougeby/IntuneDocs/intune/monitor-audit-logs.md

 - Target

 ## Use Graph API to retrieve up to 1 year of audit events
-There is a graph API also to retrieve up to 1 year’s audit events – https://graph.microsoft.com/beta/managedDevices/auditEvents
+For details about how to use the graph API to retrieve up to 1 year’s audit events, see https://graph.microsoft.com/beta/managedDevices/auditEvents.